andipfeff/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis

 ## Linear Regression to Predict MPG
-### **RESULTS:**
+#### **Summary Statistics:**

 ![MechaCar_mpg_linear_regression_summary](https://user-images.githubusercontent.com/90863226/148660153-2de50ba6-e58a-45ee-b83c-2e37906f3a88.png)

+#### **Results:**

-1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset? (has significant impact on MPG)
+1. The Vehicle Length, Ground Clearance, and Intercept variables/coefficients all provide a non-random amount of variance to the mpg values.
-  - Vehicle Length
-  - Ground Clearance

-2. Is the slope of the linear model considered to be zero?
-Why or why not?

-  - No, because our p-value is much smaller than .05%
+2. The slope of the linear model is not considered to be zero because the p-value of 5.35e-11 is much smaller than the assumed significance level of 0.05%.

-3. Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?

-  - Yes because the r-value is .71, which indicates a strong positive correlation between our variables and MPG
+3. This linear model will effectively predict the mpg of MechaCar prototypes because the r-value of .71 indicates a strong positive correlation between the variables and the MPG.